decline27/Xpeng/README.md

 ## Privacy & Security
 - All credentials are securely stored within Homey
+- Enode API credentials are securely encrypted and stored by the Homey App Store
 - No personal data is collected or stored outside your Homey
 - Communication with XPENG servers is encrypted
+- OAuth2 authentication ensures each user only sees their own vehicles
+- Each user's vehicle data is isolated from other users, even though the app uses shared developer credentials
+- VIN-based deduplication ensures each physical car appears only once in your Homey

+## Advanced Features

+### VIN-Based Deduplication
+- The app uses the vehicle's VIN (Vehicle Identification Number) to identify unique cars
+- If multiple entries for the same physical car exist, the app automatically selects the most recently seen one
+- This prevents duplicate devices in your Homey and ensures you always see the most up-to-date data
+- Device names include part of the VIN for easy identification

+### Adaptive Polling
+- The app automatically adjusts polling frequency based on vehicle state
+- When your car is charging, data is refreshed more frequently
+- This provides more accurate charging status while preserving battery life when idle

+### Health Monitoring
+- Periodic health checks verify connectivity with your vehicle
+- Automatic recovery attempts if connection issues are detected
+- Notifications for persistent connectivity problems